racetracks/05-rebuild/resources/test.md

 | Clarify whether DR failover is currently functional or intentionally disabled | [Owner] | Critical |
 | Document compute sitting behind the DR firewall | [Owner] | High |
 | Determine whether this configuration needs to be remediated before migration | [Owner] | High |

-### 2.2 Network Migration Topology — URGENT

-We have very limited visibility into how the network migration will be executed.
-This is a critical gap.
-We do not currently know:

-- How and when the Fortigate gateway will be migrated from SA to Sydney
-- How Layer 2 VLANs will be handled during and after the migration
-- Whether VLANs will be stretched between the current and new datacentres during transition
-- What the intended end-state Layer 3 topology looks like

-**An urgent communication to ABB has been drafted — see Section 7.**

 ---